MSaIim/SimulatedAnnealing/README.md

 CityInformation.create(100, "cities/c100");
 System.out.println("[DONE]");
 ```
-Other configuration:
+Other configurations:
-+ If you wish to change how they are made, then edit `CityInformation.java`.
++ If you wish to change how the cities are made, then edit `CityInformation.java`.
 + Inside `main()`, you may also set the temperature and cooling rate.
 + The first `for` loop runs the algorithm on the specified cities.
 Uncomment/comment out the code to run your configuration.